 This is not by accident, but by design.
 More than any other form of communication, stories resonate with us, stick with us.
 We’re moved, inspired and changed by them.

 Many of us can recall a time when we’ve tried to read through the Bible from the beginning.
 The stories in Genesis and Exodus captured our interest and kept us engaged, but once we hit the legal codes in Leviticus, we got bogged down.

 Our natural affinity for stories goes deeper still.
-It’s not just that God has made us receptive to stories, or that He’s recorded most of His Word for us in narrative form.
+It’s not just that God has made us receptive to stories, or that he’s recorded most of his Word for us in narrative form.
 The timeless, eternal God has fashioned reality itself in the shape of a story that plays out over time and history.
 Events follow events, actions have consequences, causes have effects.
 There’s a beginning, middle and end.
-This overarching world narrative has a discernible plotline: creation, fall, redemption and restoration.
-It’s the ultimate story that in turn gives shape and meaning to all others.
+This overarching world narrative has a discernible plotline: Creation, Fall, Redemption and Restoration.
+It’s the ultimate story that gives shape and meaning to all others.

 The need for discerning enjoyment of stories

 For the rest of us who receive the stories others create, there are implications as well.
 Rather than approaching stories – especially secular ones – with a default attitude of suspicion, we’d be better served by sharpening our faculties of discernment, both in terms of content and aesthetics.
 We mustn’t settle for stories just because they’re “clean” and have a “good message.”
 We need to appreciate beauty and artistic excellence in whatever form we find it.

 It can be tempting to live at the extremes – either to reject all “non-Christian” stories as inherently dangerous, or to embrace them all in the name of cultural relevance.
 Taking a medial position somewhere along the spectrum can be trickier.
 It requires careful thought and prayerful engagement with Scripture, culture and conscience to draw those lines through the grey areas.